BlueprintKansas/ksvotes.org/README.md

   # VOTER_VIEW_URL=https://myvoteinfo.voteks.org/VoterView/RegistrantSearch.do

-  # The number of days prior to the Primary election when the Advance Ballot
+  # The date and time prior to the Primary election when the Advance Ballot
   # option for the Primary disappears.
+Format is 'YYYY-MM-DD HH:MM:SS' and assumes
+  # a Central US time zone
-  # AB_DAYS_BEFORE_PRIMARY=7
+  # AB_PRIMARY_DEADLINE="2020-05-01 17:00:00"

   # Turn the AB flow on.
 Default is off.
   # ENABLE_AB=true